mauro7inf/offtonic-audioplayer/README.md

 #### `isAudioComponent` — *boolean* (optional) — default `false`
 Indicates that the property must be an `AudioComponent` instance rather than, say, a number.
 If the value for the property is a number, it will be turned into a `ConstantGenerator` audio component that outputs the number.

+### Instruments

+Having to keep entering the same properties can be annoying.
+But there's a solution: instruments.
+An instrument is an object with a collection of properties that gets stored in the `orchestra` with a `name`.
+When a `Component` definition has an `instrument` field, the instrument (or instruments) named in the field populate the properties with their own if the definition doesn't already contain them.
+It's best to explain this with an example:

+	o.orchestra.add({
+		name: 'test1',
+		className: 'Tone',
+		gain: 0.2,
+		envelope: {
+			instrument: ['test2', 'test3']
+		}
+	});
+	o.orchestra.add({
+		name: 'test2',
+		release: 250
+	});
+	o.orchestra.add({
+		name: 'test3',
+		className: 'ADSREnvelope',
+		attackGain: 3,
+		release: 20
+	});

+	const tone1 = o.createComponent({
+		instrument: 'test1',
+		frequency: 256
+	});

+Here are three instruments added to the `orchestra` (which lives in the global object `o`).
+The first one has a `name` of `test1`, and it contains several fields defining properties, including a `className`, and also including a property with its own `Component` definition inside, `envelope`, which has an `instrument` property of `[test2, test3]`.
+Instruments are not resolved until `Component` creation, so it's OK that we haven't added `test2` and `test3` to our `orchestra` yet.
+The second one has a `name` of `test2` and just one property, a `release` set to `250`, while the third one, with a `name` of `test3`, has a few properties, including a `release` of `20`.
+To actually use an instrument in your definition, simply include the `instrument` key, where the value is either a string with the `name` of the instrument you want to use or an array of such `name`s.

+Finally, we have a definition of a `Component` passed to `o.createComponent()` that features an `instrument`.
+Let's see how it gets applied.
+First, all of the properties of `test1` get added to (a copy of) the property definition:

+	{
+		frequency: 256,
+		className: 'Tone',
+		gain: 0.2,
+		envelope: {
+			instrument: ['test2', 'test3']
+		}
+	}

+Actually, this isn't quite right, because the way the recursion works, `envelope` hasn't been added yet, but when it is added, it will contain the result of applying the instruments to its sub-object.
+The instruments in the array get applied in the order they're given, so the first step of that envelope object would look like this:

+	{
+		instrument: 'test3',
+		release: 250
+	}

+Now we apply `test3`.
+Notice that instruments don't overwrite existing properties, so the fact that `test3` has `release: 20` gets ignored and we get:

+	{
+		release: 250,
+		className: 'ADSREnvelope',
+		attackGain: 3
+	}

+The whole `Component` definition is therefore:

+	{
+		frequency: 256,
+		className: 'Tone',
+		gain: 0.2,
+		envelope: {
+			release: 250,
+			className: 'ADSREnvelope',
+			attackGain: 3
+		}
+	}

+If you want to play a whole sequence of `Tone`s that sound the same except for their frequency, you could define an instrument like `test1` and create components with a concise definition like above.
+Note that instruments will be resolved inside other objects recursively only if those objects have either a `className` field or an `instrument` field, so something like the following will not be resolved because the object does not contain a `className` or `instrument` field, even though one of its sub-objects does:

+	{
+		foo: {
+			instrument: 'bar'
+		}
+	}

+Instruments are applied when `Component.create()` is called.